isene/hp-41_AMASTRO.ROM/README.md

 ### EPCALC

 A neat EyePiece calculator courtesy of Arne Helme.
-Upon XEQ"EPCALC", you will be presented with a menu corresponding to the top row keys A-E; FV,VA,EFL,TFL,TA
+Upon XEQ"EPCALC", you will be presented with a menu corresponding to the top row keys A-E: **FV,VA,EFL,TFL,TA**

 |  Menu  |  Lbl  | Description
 | :----: | :---: | -----------------------------------------